RISE 2.2: Considerations of saltwater, fish, mangroves & people, oil & plastic

-Tidal Shifts materially engages with a 2000-year-old Chinese tradition of Gongbi (gong bee) style realist painting and the projected filmic imagery of wave action and sea foam.
-Here cinematic realism is the interlocutor of painting.
-The entanglement of these modes through representation, editing and projection recognises acts of filtering or veiling for the effect of both revelation and concealment.
+Tidal Shifts materially engages with a 2000-year-old Chinese tradition of Gongbi style realist painting and the projected filmic imagery of wave action and sea foam.
+Cinematic realism is the interlocutor of painting.
+The entanglement of these modes through representation, editing and projection recognises acts of filtering or veiling for the effect of both concealment and revelation.

 Anat Pick and Guinevere Narraway in their 2013 book

 articulate film’s relationship to its own ecological materiality including “its locations, onscreen lives, mise-en-scene, narrative, structures, spectators, exhibition spaces, its carbon footprint and chemical building blocks, from celluloid to silicon”.
 This idea is developed comprehensively by Nadia Bozak in her 2012 book,